Configure Resource Groups

 Step 6 - Finalise the configuration

-Enter a name and description.
+Enter a name and a relevant description.
 Click the Finish button to complete the resource group creation.

-If the system has been configured previously, then the Resource Groups menu option should present the following:
+In case the system has been previously configured, the Resource Groups menu option should look like the following example: